mountainkidai/rfSEClub/Problem_Analysis/000_index.md

 - _Example: Sari predicts disease, burnout with organ/lifestyle scores, not generic BS._
 - _Outcome: MountainKid Valley -- the next tech valley in the world._

-### Engineer is the best reward/position one could ever get in life, cuz we get to have a chance to push the human civilization forward. some at small scale and some at larger scale, but if you zoom out, every dot is equally important.
+### Engineer is the best reward/position one could ever get in life, cuz we get to have a chance to push the human civilization forward. some at small scale and some at larger scale, but if you zoom out, every dot is equally important

-### Engineer is not a designation someone gives you, its thought process like an artist. cuz artist is the only person who can see the things which are invisible to the ordinary.
+### Engineer is not a designation someone gives you, its thought process like an artist. cuz artist is the only person who can see the things which are invisible to the ordinary

-### Aariv,
+### Aariv

-### MountainKid Valley 🌱🏔️.
+### MountainKid Valley 🌱🏔️

 ---